LucaCanali/Miscellaneous/Spark_Notes/Spark_Oracle_JDBC_Howto.md

 # How to map Oracle tables into Spark dataframes using JDBC
-Use this to transfer data from Oracle into Parquet or other formats.
+Notes and code snippets about querying Oracle from Apache Spark.
+Use this for example to transfer data from Oracle into Parquet or other formats.
 With additional notes on performance and notes on how this compares to Apache Sqoop.

 #### An example of how to create a Spark dataframe that reads from and Oracle table/view/query using JDBC.
 See also [Spark documentation]()https://spark.apache.org/docs/latest/sql-programming-guide.html#jdbc-to-other-databases)

 ```
 # You need an Oracle client JDBC jar, available for download from the Oracle website
-# This exmaple uses ojdb8.jar from Oracle 12.2 client, older versions such as ojdbc6.jar work OK too
+# This example uses ojdb8.jar from Oracle 12.2 client, older versions such as ojdbc6.jar work OK too
 bin/spark-shell --jars oracle_client/instantclient_12_2/ojdbc8.jar

 val df = spark.read.format("jdbc")